Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: Introduction

 \section{Introduction}

-In the context of classical field models, topological defects are usually described as the solutions to highly nonlinear equations of motion.
-In this case, the nonlinearity is introduced via the potential which describes the self-interaction of the scalar matter and, as a consequence, also determines the vacuum structure of the corresponding theory \cite{manton}.

-In such a scenario, localized configurations connect two adjacent minima of the potential, with both the solution and its anti-version having the very same total energy, but topological charges with opposite signs.

-Under special circumstances, these profiles can be also obtained via a set of first-order differential equations which emerges from the minimization of the energy of the model through the implementation of the so-called BPS technique \cite{prasom,bogo}.
-In this case, it is possible to verify that these first-order equations lead to the standard second-order equations of motion, from which one concludes that the BPS configurations are legitimate solutions of the effective theory indeed.
+Topological structures are solutions to highly nonlinear models.
+Once nonlinearity is introduced through a symmetry-breaking potential, those structures are the result of a phase transition \cite{manton}.
+Under special circumstances, these solutions can also be obtained via a set of first-order differential equations.
+These equations appear from the minimization of the static total energy through the implementation of the Bogomol'nyi-Prasad-Sommerfield (BPS) technique \cite{prasom,bogo}.

-In this overall context, localized structures have been studied in connection to a wide variety of physical systems throughout the last few years, ranging from the subatomic to the cosmological scale \cite{dauxois,vacha}.
-Furthermore, topological defects are particularly common in high-energy issues \cite{giblin}, optical communication \cite{mollgordon} and DNA \cite{dna}.
+In this context, localized structures have been studied in connection to a wide variety of physical systems, ranging from the subatomic to the cosmological scale \cite{dauxois,vacha}.
+Topological defects are particularly common in high-energy issues \cite{giblin}, optical communication \cite{mollgordon} and DNA \cite{dna}.

-The topological structures which emerge in a $(1+1)$-dimensional scalar field theory are known as kinks.
-In such a relativistic ambient, these originally time-independent BPS solutions acquire dynamics via the implementation of a Lorentz boost, from which the evolution of the resulting travelling profiles must be studied via the numerical treatment of the effective equations of motion.
+In a $(1+1)$-dimensional theory, the simplest topological solution is a kink.
+Its canonical version appears in a model with a single scalar field only.
+That solution exhibits a static profile with particle-like properties.
+Also, its spectrum against small excitations possesses both translational and vibrational modes.
+Energy exchange between these modes plays a fundamental role during kink-antikink scatterings.
+As a consequence, the resonant structure reveals a peculiar fractal pattern.

-The evolution of travelling kinks have been widely investigated.
-Among some of the fields of research, we can highlight the study of kink scattering, which revealed a surprisingly complex structure of bounces and annihilation.
-The final result of the scattering process is intimately influenced by the value of the initial velocity of the colliding structures, therefore giving rise to resonance windows \cite{campbell,anninos,dorey}.
-Additional discussions in the context of most diverse models can also be found in \cite{takyi,limacarlos,henoli,weigel,gani1,dio1,simas1,dio2,dio3,diojoaza,alonso.2020,halava.2012,Lima.JHEP.2019,ivan,alonso.2021,adam.2019,adam.2021,adam.2019_1,joao.2023,joao.2021.2}.
+Traveling kinks have been widely investigated.
+In particular, the study of kink collisions revealed a surprisingly complex structure of bounces and annihilation.
+The outcome of the scattering process is also intimately influenced by the value of the initial velocity of the colliding structures.
+As a result, intricate resonance windows appear, see Refs. \cite{campbell,anninos,dorey}.
+Moreover, additional details on kink scattering in different scenarios, including the $\phi^6$, $\phi^8$ and deformed models, can be found in Refs.~\cite{takyi,limacarlos,henoli,weigel,gani1,dio1,simas1,dio2,dio3,diojoaza,alonso.2020,halava.2012,Lima.JHEP.2019,ivan,alonso.2021,adam.2019,adam.2021,adam.2019_1,joao.2023,joao.2021.2}.